mmm-team/public-writeups/seccon2023/pwn_kmemo/README.md

 The [challenge author's
 writeup](https://github.com/shift-crops/CTFProblemArchive/blob/master/2023/SECCON%20Online/ukqmemo/solver/exploit_lkm.c)
-contains a more elengat trick that leaks the kernel text base from a fixed IDT address without the need for any searching of memory.
+contains a more elengant trick that leaks the kernel text base from a fixed IDT address without the need for any searching of memory.